-79. Ensure gender mainstreaming in the implementation of each of the further initiatives related to each of the commitments made at the Summit, considering the

-22 See Official Records of the General Assembly, Twenty-third Special Session, Supplement No. 3 (A/S-23/10/Rev.1), chap.
-III.
+21 See resolutions S-23/2 and S-23/3.

-80. Strengthen national efforts, including with assistance from the international community, to promote the empowerment of women by, inter alia:

-(a) Closing the gender gap in primary and secondary education by 2005 and ensuring free compulsory and universal primary education for both girls and boys by 2015;

-(b) Increasing women's and girls' access to all levels and forms of education;

-(c) Achieving a 50 per cent improvement in levels of adult literacy by 2015, especially for women;

-(d) Increasing women's participation and bringing about a balanced representation of women and men in all sectors and occupations in the labour market and closing the gender gap in earnings;

-(e) Ensuring the reduction of maternal morbidity and mortality as a health sector priority;

-(f) Eliminating all forms of violence against women, in the domestic as well as in the public sphere;

-(g) Promoting programmes to enable women and men to reconcile their work and family responsibilities and to encourage men to share equally with women household and child care responsibilities.

-81. Promote international cooperation to support regional and national efforts in the development and use of gender-related analysis and statistics by, inter alia, providing national statistical offices, upon their request, with institutional and financial support in order to enable them to respond to requests for data disaggregated by sex and age for use by national Governments in the formulation of gender-sensitive statistical indicators for monitoring and policy and programme impact assessment, as well as to undertake regular strategic surveys.

-82. Support Governments in their efforts to institute action-oriented programmes and measures to accelerate the full implementation of the Copenhagen Programme of Action and the Beijing Platform for Action, with time-bound targets and/or measurable goals and evaluation methods, including gender-impact assessments, with full participation of women for measuring and analysing progress.

-83. Consider signing and ratifying the Optional Protocol to the Convention on the Elimination of All Forms of Discrimination against Women.23

-84. Increased efforts are needed to provide equal access to education, health, and social services and to ensure women's and girls' rights to education and the enjoyment of the highest attainable standard of physical and mental health and wellbeing throughout the life cycle, as well as adequate, affordable and universally accessible health care and services, including sexual and reproductive health, particularly in the face of the HIV/AIDS pandemic; they are also necessary with regard to the growing proportion of older women.
+- 80. Strengthen national efforts, including with assistance from the international community, to promote the empowerment of women, inter alia, by: - (a) Closing the gender gap in primary and secondary education by 2005 and ensuring free compulsory and universal primary education for both girls and boys by 2015: - (b) Increasing the access of women and girls to all levels and forms of education: - (c) Achieving a 50 per cent improvement in levels of adult literacy by 2015, especially for women; - (d) Increasing the participation of women and bringing about a balanced representation of women and men in all sectors and occupations in the labour market and closing the gender gap in earnings; - (e) Ensuring the reduction of maternal morbidity and mortality as a health sector priority; - (f) Eliminating all forms of violence against women, in the domestic as well as in the public sphere; - (g) Promoting programmes to enable women and men to reconcile their work and family responsibilities and to encourage men to share equally with women household and child care responsibilities. - 81.
+Promote international cooperation to support regional and national efforts in the development and use of gender-related analysis and statistics, inter alia, by providing national statistical offices, upon their request, with institutional and financial support in order to enable them to respond to requests for data disaggregated by sex and age for use by national Governments in the formulation of gender-sensitive statistical indicators for monitoring and policy and programme impact assessment, as well as to undertake regular strategic surveys. - 82.
+Support Governments in their efforts to institute action-oriented programmes and measures to accelerate the full implementation of the Copenhagen Programme of Action2 and the Beijing Platform for Action,8 with time-bound targets and/or measurable goals and evaluation methods, including gender-impact assessments, with the full participation of women for measuring and analysing progress. - 83.
+Consider signing and ratifying the Optional Protocol to the Convention on the Elimination of All Forms of Discrimination against Women.22 - 84.
+Increased efforts are needed to provide equal access to education, health, and social services and to ensure the rights of women and girls to education and the enjoyment of the highest attainable standard of physical and mental health and wellbeing throughout the life cycle, as well as adequate, affordable and universally accessible health care and services, including as regards sexual and reproductive health, particularly in the face of the HIV/AIDS pandemic; they are also needed with regard to the growing proportion of older women.

+22 Resolution 54/4, annex.

-85. Ensure that the reduction of maternal morbidity and mortality is a health sector priority and that women have ready access to essential obstetric care, well equipped and adequately staffed maternal health-care services, skilled attendants at delivery, emergency obstetric care, effective referral and transport to higher levels of care, when necessary, post-partum care and family planning in order to, inter alia, promote safe motherhood, and give priority attention to measures to prevent, detect and treat breast, cervical and ovarian cancer and osteoporosis, and sexually transmitted infections, including HIV/AIDS.
+85. Ensure that the reduction of maternal morbidity and mortality is a health sector priority and that women have ready access to essential obstetric care, well-equipped and adequately staffed maternal health-care services, skilled attendants at delivery, emergency obstetric care, effective referral and transport to higher levels of care, when necessary, post-partum care and family planning, in order to, inter alia, promote safe motherhood, and give priority attention to measures to prevent, detect and treat breast, cervical and ovarian cancer and osteoporosis, and sexually transmitted infections, including HIV/AIDS.